y1zhou/brendaDb/README.md

 ---------------

 -   Download the BRENDA database as [a text file](https://www.brenda-enzymes.org/download_brenda_without_registration.php).
--   Read the text file into a `data.table`:
+-   Read the text file into a `tibble`:

 ``` r
 df <- ReadBrenda("/path/to/textfile")